The world abounds with tales of supernatural or otherwise cryptic creatures, and North America is no exception.

-She then saw a very large, unnatural looking dog which was staring at her grandmother.
+She then saw a very large, unnatural-looking dog who was staring at her grandmother.
 This dog apparently had yellow eyes.

 The grandmother lamented that “it had found her.”

 The otherworldly-looking dog eventually left (the girl can’t remember if it was at a high speed or not, as this is what skinwalkers are known for), and shortly thereafter the grandmother moved away from her house, believing fully that she had encountered a skinwalker who was trying to do her harm.

 Another encounter occurred when a man living on a farm near Navajo land heard what he thought to be wild dogs outside.

 He grabbed his shotgun, hoping to scare them off from the farm, but as soon as he pumped it the dogs looked directly at him, stood up on their hind legs, and ran away at incredible speeds.

 Although his family believed in skinwalkers, this man did not; he does now.